timschreiber/timschreiber.github.com/_posts/2015-01-28-persistence-ignorant-asp-net-identity-with-patterns-part-4.md

 title: "Persistence-Ignorant ASP.NET Identity with Patterns (Part 4)"
 canonical: "http://timschreiber.com/2015/01/28/persistence-ignorant-asp-net-identity-with-patterns-part-4/"
 date: 2015-01-28
-layout: post
+layout: post2
 comments: true
-description: "In this part, we’re going to switch our focus to the Mvc5IdentityExample.Web project and dive straight into the guts of ASP.NET Identity.
-Then, we’re going to hook everything up in Unity and finish with a fully functional MVC5 web application with ASP.NET Identity..."
+description: "Switching focus to the Mvc5IdentityExample.Web project, we'll and dive straight into the guts of ASP.NET Identity.
+Then we'll hook everything up in Unity and finish with a fully functional site."
+image: "persistence-ignorant-asp-net-identity-with-patterns.jpg"
+color: "#063352"
 tags:
 - asp-net
 - mvc-5